Skip to main content

 UPDATESystem, Source, Space, Folder/Schema, Dataset/ViewExecute the associated DML operation on all datasets in scope.
 This is only supported with Apache Iceberg datasets.

-VIEW REFLECTIONSystem, Source, Space, FolderView Reflections on all datasets in the scope.
-Includes access to all Dremio interfaces, such as the Dataset Reflection pages, Administrator Reflection pages, and any REST API endpoints.
+VIEW REFLECTIONSystem, Source, Space, FolderView table metadata and reflections on all datasets in the scope.
+Includes access to all Dremio interfaces, such as the Reflections tab on the Edit Dataset page for the dataset, the Reflections sidebar in Settings, and any REST API endpoints.

 Sources & Spaces